 It is also important to remember buyers do not have the same emotional attachment to your home as you do.
 They are indifferent to any sentimental value you have for your home.
 Some sellers fall into the trap of overestimating the value of their property because of how they feel about it.
 A professional can help you see your home through the eyes of a potential buyer and help you set a fair and objective price for your home.

 You also need accurate data.
 You should be very wary of some of the popular national real estate websites.
 The information they provide is often inaccurate.
 Their valuations are often based on what homes in the area list for.
 They also use comparable properties that a licensed appraiser or real estate agent might negate.
-You need verified data from the most comparable homes to one want to sell.
+You need verified data from the most comparable homes to the one you want to sell.

 Your pricing decision should also be based on what comparable homes actually sold for.
 Basing you price solely on what other sellers are asking can set an unrealistic expectation.
 It also can noticeably diminish your marketing efforts.
 The old adage is the home that sells for the best price is the one that gets shown regularly.